Xetibo/ReSet-Doc/templates/glossary.typ

     The K has no particular meaning.
   ])<kde>
   #glossary_entry(
-    use_show: use_show_ref, "Language Server\n Protocol (LSP)", [
+    use_show: use_show_ref, "Language Server \nProtocol (LSP)", [
-      Protocol designed to help program software by providing quick-fixes to errors, linting, formatting and refactoring.
+      Protocol designed to help program software by providing quick fixes to errors, linting, formatting and refactoring.
     ],
   )<LSP>